Poovarasan0368/Netflix_Movies_and_TV_Shows_Clustering/README.md

     1. K-means clustering
     2. Agglomerative clustering
     3. Birch clustering

-and the Vectorizer used in this project is TfidfVectorizer
+## Vectorizer that used in this project are 🔼

+    1. TfidfVectorizer
+    2. CountVectorizer

 ## Conclusion ✌